 3. Electric TB at 4-6 weeks (no sub-gingival attachment(s))

 4. Oral irrigators 3-6+ months (above gums only)

-5. Keep patients on the Chlorhexidine rinse the entire time they are not brushing (about 2-4 weeks) and switch to a non-staining antimicrobial rinse indefinitely as preventative OHI
+5. Stay on the prescription rinse the entire time you are not brushing and switch to a non-staining antimicrobial rinse indefinitely as preventative OHI

-If there is fibrin or red thrombus still present or if the tissue does not look right, they cannot brush yet.
+If there is fibrin or red thrombus still present or if the tissue does not look right, do NOT brush yet.
 The tissue needs to be mature and strong enough for flossing and electric toothbrush.

 Smokers/Tobacco Users Warning